Stress Is the Most Important of All Acne Causes

 Acne Causes Stress, But Stress Causes Acne, Too

 Dermatologists at Stanford University recruited students who came into the university clinic for acne treatment for two skin exams, one during a relatively stress-free time, and one during exam week.
 The skin science researchers also gave the students questionnaires designed to measure stress.
-The results showed, as the researchers wrote in their article in the Archives of Dermatology, “Changes in acne severity correlate highly with increasing stress.”
+The results showed, as the researchers wrote in their article in the Archives of Dermatology, “Changes in acne severity correlate highly with increasing stress3.”

 Why does stress cause acne breakouts?
-Part of the answer seems to be that the brain and the skin both make the same stress-related hormone that causes inflammation.
+Part of the answer seems to be that the brain and the skin4 both make the same stress-related hormone that causes inflammation.
 Another part of the answer seems to be that stress interferes with the thyroid’s response to thyroid stimulating hormone, and low levels of thyroid hormone leave the skin more vulnerable to inflammation.
 Vitamin A and medications like Retin-A raise thyroid hormone levels when they heal the skin.
 And yet another piece of the puzzle seems to be that stress increases production of not just testosterone but also two other sex-related hormones, luteinizing hormone and prolactin.
 When these hormone levels normalize, the skin clears up.

-But you really don’t have to be an expert in endocrinology to make commonsense use of the knowledge that stress causes acne.
+But you really don’t have to be an expert in endocrinology to make commonsense use of the knowledge that stress causes acne5.
 This simple fact means that people who have acne who know they are about undergo a period of high stress need to be especially diligent about doing their daily skin care routine and taking any prescription acne medication.
 It also means that doctors need to take stress into consideration when they prescribe medication for acne.
 Even if you cannot stop stress, you can plan for stress, and do everything you need to do for the health of your skin.
 But sometimes acne is triggered by stress that is localized in the skin.

 How Stress Causes Acne on Oily Skin

 People who have oily skin tend to get whiteheads that just won’t go away and blackheads the size of traffic lights.
-These acne blemishes form in response to stress, but not the kind of stress that comes with finals in college or pledging a fraternity.
+These acne blemishes form in response to stress, but not the kind of stress that comes with finals in college or pledging a fraternity6.